paris-swc/advanced-numpy-lesson/02-broadcasting.md

        [20, 20, 20]])
 ```

-Then you can add them element-wise:
+Note that the `np.tile` function creates new arrays and copies the data.
+Then you can add the arrays element-wise:

 ```
 >>> a2 + b2